Sequential LLM Release Facilitates Manipulation in Regulated Markets: Abstract

 \section{Abstract}

-The integration of AI agents into economic markets fundamentally alters the landscape of strategic interaction.
-We investigate the economic implications of expanding the set of available technologies in three canonical game-theoretic settings: bargaining (resource division), negotiation (asymmetric information trade), and persuasion (strategic information transmission).
-We find that simply increasing the choice of AI delegates can drastically shift equilibrium payoffs and regulatory outcomes, often creating incentives for regulators to proactively develop and release technologies.
-Conversely, we identify a strategic phenomenon termed the "Poisoned Apple" effect: an agent may release a new technology, which neither they nor their opponent ultimately uses, solely to manipulate the regulator’s choice of market design in their favor.
-This strategic release improves the releaser's welfare at the expense of their opponent and the regulator's fairness objectives.
-Our findings demonstrate that static regulatory frameworks are vulnerable to manipulation via technology expansion, necessitating dynamic market designs that adapt to the evolving landscape of AI capabilities.
+The integration of AI agents into economic markets gives rise to a new form of strategic interaction: a meta-game in which participants select AI delegates to act on their behalf, while regulators design market rules to optimize social objectives such as fairness and efficiency.
+We investigate the implications of expanding the set of available technologies in this meta-game, using data from strategic interactions among 13 state-of-the-art LLMs across three canonical economic settings --- bargaining (resource division), negotiation (asymmetric information trade), and persuasion (strategic information transmission).
+This interaction data was not originally collected to study the phenomena we report.
+Analyzing over 50,000 meta-games, we find that technology expansion frequently causes payoffs to shift in opposing directions, and identify a phenomenon we term the ``Poisoned Apple’’ effect: a strategic actor releases a new technology, which neither party ultimately adopts, solely to manipulate the regulator’s choice of market design in their favor.
+Approximately one-third of opposing payoff shifts exhibit this pattern.
+We further show that the natural countermeasure --- empowering regulators to ban technologies from the available set --- amplifies rather than mitigates the effect.
+Our findings demonstrate that regulatory frameworks --- whether limited to market design or extended to include technology restriction --- are vulnerable to such manipulation, necessitating fundamentally dynamic market designs.